catmistry-app/catmistry-app.github.io/README.md

 ## Support

-This is the github repository for CATmistry Web.
-Do not open issues or discussion for CATmistry iOS App here.
-Please state your issues for the app at the [CATmistry App Repo](https://github.com/swiftaccelerator2020/CATmistry).
+This is the GitHub repository for CATmistry **Web**.
+Do not open issues or discussion for CATmistry **App** here.
+Please state your suggestions for the app on the [CATmistry-iOS Repo](https://github.com/swiftaccelerator2020/CATmistry).

 1. For Bug Reports and Feature Requests, feel free to open an [issue](https://github.com/catmistry-app/catmistry-app.github.io/issues) using the